Why budgeting is important, no matter how much money you earn.

 In this topic, you'll learn:

-An important step towards realizing your financial goals is creating a realistic budget.
+An important step toward realizing your financial goals is creating a realistic budget.

 For most of us, debt is a part of life.
 Mortgages, student loans, car and credit card payments all affect how we spend and save our money.
 Maintaining a spending plan can't eliminate debt overnight, but it will help to minimize unnecessary debt while building healthy financial habits.